You and Your CourseOpportunities

 This procedure applies to Candidates for the doctoral-level research higher degrees offered by the University.

 Terms mentioned in this document and not defined here are defined in the Policy Glossary in the Learning and Teaching domain of the University Policy Library, and in the Higher Degree by Research (HDR) Requirements.

 1.1 Doctoral candidates are required to do their Mid-Candidature Review Milestone when they have consumed between 1.5 and 2 EFTSL.
 For clarity, Research Masters Candidates are not required to complete a mid-candidature review.

 1.2 The Candidate must prepare the materials required for assessment at the Mid-Candidature Review milestone.
 The required materials are:

 1.2.1 Written work - drafts of all materials prepared for the thesis including at least one substantive piece such as the draft of a chapter, manuscript, creative work or exegesis.

-1.2.2 Public Presentation – published journal article or details of conference oral presentation or details of conference poster presentation.
+1.2.2 Public Presentation – submitted a paper to a peer-reviewed publication or made a comparable presentation at a conference external to JCU.
 If evidence cannot be provided that the Candidate has completed any of these outputs, the Candidate must present a seminar or poster to the Candidature Committee.

 1.2.3 Mid-Candidature Review Assessment form MCR-FORM-01 including the record of completion of Elective and/or Conditional Professional Development required for RD7003 Candidates enrolled prior to 1 January 2018 are required to have completed 80 hours of Professional Development by the Mid-Candidature Review Milestone and RD7003 would be assessed at this milestone.
 If enrolment was after 1 January 2018, 80 hours of Professional Development are still required by Mid-Candidature Review, and a further 40 hours of elective Professional Development is required by the Pre-Completion Evaluation Milestone, and RD7003 Professional Development totalling 120 hours would be assessed at that milestone rather than at Mid-Candidature Review.

 1.2.4 Gantt chart outlining plan for completing the research project and thesis in the candidature time remaining.